-Mr. Oltmans, 60, joined our Board in April 2021 and is currently Chief Legal Officer of Fulcrum Therapeutics, Inc. (Nasdaq: FULC), where he has served since November 2020, and has over 30 years of experience in corporate law including senior management positions in legal departments at several leading pharmaceutical and biotechnology companies.
+Mr. Oltmans, 61, joined our Board in April 2021 and is currently Chief Legal Officer of Fulcrum Therapeutics, Inc. (Nasdaq: FULC), where he has served since November 2020, and has over 30 years of experience in corporate law including senior management positions in legal departments at several leading pharmaceutical and biotechnology companies.
 Prior to Fulcrum Therapeutics, Inc, he served as Vice President, Head of Litigation at DaVita Kidney Care, Inc. where he was responsible for all litigation, workers' compensation and employee safety matters.
 Prior to DaVita Kidney Care, Mr. Oltmans was Executive Vice President, General Counsel and Corporate Secretary at Array BioPharma, Inc. (Nasdaq: ARRY), where he oversaw all legal, corporate governance, patent and compliance matters.
 He previously served as Corporate Vice President and General Counsel for Novo Nordisk, Inc. (NYSE: NVO), North America.
 He was responsible for strategic support in areas including market access, government affairs, communications and product marketing.
 He has also served as Assistant General Counsel for Eli Lilly and Company after beginning his legal career supporting clients in pharmaceutical and medical device litigation matters.
-Mr. Oltmans has received a certification from the National Association of Corporate Directors certificate for Cybersecurity Oversight.
+Mr. Oltmans has received a certification from the National Association of Corporate Directors for Oversight of Cybersecurity.
+He served on the Board of Trustees for the Mercer County Boy's and Girl's Club.
+Mr. Oltmans has completed the CERT National Association of Corporate Directors certificate for Cybersecurity Oversight.
 Mr. Oltmans received a B.A. in political science from the University of Nebraska and his J.D. from the University of Nebraska College of Law.
 Based on Mr. Oltmans' pharmaceutical industry experience, the Board believes that Mr. Oltmans has the appropriate set of skills to serve as a member of the Board.